Skating and snacking in Montréal: our top picks

 Skating in superb natural settings

 Head up the mountain to Mount Royal Park (Beaver Lake) and skate to your heart’s content for free on a 2,500 m2 smooth, refrigerated ice surface that’s ideal for all skaters, from beginners to seasoned twirlers.
-Skate rentals are also available.
+Skate rentals and sharpening are also available.

 Worked up an appetite from all that exercise?
 You can pick up some nibblies at Café des Amis in the Beaver Lake pavilion, right next to the rink.